-Staying healthy and fit doesn’t have to involve a painful or boring workout session.
 Getting in shape can be fun and a wonderful opportunity to bond with your family and community.
-Military OneSource highlights some resources that will help you begin or sustain your path to a healthier you – and have some fun in the process.
+Military OneSource resources can help you begin or sustain your path to a healthier you.

 As a parent of young children, your time may not always feel like your own.
 Despite your best efforts to stay on top of your family’s schedule, there’s always another mess to clean or mouth to feed.